WordPress/gutenberg/components/tab-panel/README.md

 ### children

 A function which renders the tabviews given the selected tab.
-The function is passed a `tabName` as an argument.
+The function is passed a `tabName` and `tabTitle` as arguments.
 The element to which the tooltip should anchor.

 - Type: (`String`) => `Element`